Top Pink Sand Beaches

 The pink color comes from tiny microscopic shelled animals known as Benthic Foraminifera.
 This animal has a bright pink or red shell full of holes through which it extends a footing, called “pseudopodia” which it uses to attach itself and feed.

-These animals live on the underside of the reefs, on the sea floors, beneath rocks and in caves.
+These single-celled animals, also known as “protozoa”, live on the underside of the reefs, on the sea floors, beneath rocks and in caves.
 They are washed up on shore as a result of waves or fish who knock them loose as they feed on them.

 Foraminifera are among the most abundant organisms in the ocean and play a significant role in the environment.

 Foraminifera serve as useful indicators for the environment past and present.
 The shells can be tested and provide a “fossil record”.

 What Makes Harbour Island's Pink Sand Beach So Unique?

 Snorkeling and swimming are made safe and easy by the outlying reefs.
 These reefs provide large areas of relatively calm and shallow waters where the pink sand can accumulate in abundance.